jacobsgomez/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.rst

 Changing Color-space
 ======================

 There are more than 150 color-space conversion methods available in OpenCV.
-But we will look into only two which are most widely used ones, BGR :math:`\leftrightarrow` Gray and BGR :math:`\leftrightarrow` HSV.
+But we will look into only two which are the most widely used ones, BGR :math:`\leftrightarrow` Gray and BGR :math:`\leftrightarrow` HSV.

 For color conversion, we use the function ``cv2.cvtColor(input_image, flag)`` where ``flag`` determines the type of conversion.

-For BGR :math:`\rightarrow` Gray conversion we use the flags ``cv2.COLOR_BGR2GRAY``.
+For BGR :math:`\rightarrow` Gray conversion we use the flag ``cv2.COLOR_BGR2GRAY``.
 Similarly for BGR :math:`\rightarrow` HSV, we use the flag ``cv2.COLOR_BGR2HSV``.
 To get other flags, just run following commands in your Python terminal :
 ::

     >>> import cv2